mohammadrezaeicode/mr-excel-repo/README.md

 ### Time, Math, Custom Formula & etc [⬆️](#table-of-contents)

-We offer new formulas for mathematics, time, and more.
+We offer a variety of new formulas for mathematics, time, and more.
 Additionally, you can create complex formulas using the Custom Formula feature.
-One notable aspect of the Custom Formula feature is the ability to generate an array result formula.
-To achieve this, you must specify a range cell where the results are to be inserted and define the formula in the formula property.
-Moreover, you can use this feature to define a single result formula.
+A key aspect of this feature is the ability to generate array result formulas.
+To do this, you need to specify a range of cells where the results will be inserted and define the formula in the formula property.
+Furthermore, this feature also allows you to define a single result formula.

 <details>
 <summary>Display Code</summary>